 Download your free Printable Christmas Devotional for Moms.
 Spend intentional time this December season pondering and treasuring your life, just like Mary did.

 Take notes and journal your way through these 25 prompts.
 Spend time being thankful, praying, and listening for God as Christmas Day approaches.

 Final Thoughts on this Christmas Devotion for Women

 These days might be some of our hardest, but in the midst of them we can hold onto John 14:27.

 “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid.”John 14:27

 In the midst of the worry and the yuck, you can hold on to peace!!

 We hope you’ve enjoyed our Christmas Devotion for Moms.
 No matter what happens around us, Jesus is peace.
 We can choose that during this season and all through the year!

 How to Have a Stress Free Christmas: Ditch the stress that can come with the holiday season and replace it with joy for what we’re actually celebrating!

-Old Fashioned Christmas Traditions Sweet and simple traditions for your family this Christmas.
+Making Memories at Christmas (and why it’s important) Sweet and simple traditions for your family this Christmas.